 At the start of the Watts Riots, rumors of police brutality during an arrest quickly spread, and a crowd began to form.
 It was the flashpoint for rioting and rebellion that had been simmering under the surface of Los Angeles that summer.

-California — particularly Los Angeles — is notorious for having awful traffic — but as this video from the ’50s will prove, that bumper-to-bumper freeway crawl is nothing new.
+California – particularly Los Angeles – is notorious for having awful traffic, but as this video and these photos from the 1950s prove, that bumper-to-bumper freeway crawl is nothing new.

 Surrounded by a flood of music as the boat glides along, one scene merges into another as the children of the Disneyland ride ‘It’s a Small World’ sing and dance to the show’s lilting title tune.